 One potentially prohibitive cost for some facilities isn’t even the DBT unit itself but the space in which the unit will be housed.
 As previously mentioned, DBT units need more space for the C arm that arcs from side to side over the patient.
 A major renovation will be necessary to accommodate the addition if a facility currently lacks the space for such a large machine.

-To perform mammography in the United States, mammography facilities must be accredited & certified every 3 years by an FDA approved accrediting body.
+To perform mammography in the United States, mammography facilities must be accredited every 3 years by an FDA approved accrediting body.
 Each facility is responsible for paying for these expenses.
-Deborah Thames’ facility has 17 units, and the first unit costs $1700 with a price reduction for additional units for ACR accreditation.
+Deborah Thames’ facility has 17 units, and the cost of the first unit is $2700 for a unit that has 2 modes such as 3D mammography.
+For each additional unit that has 2 modes the cost is $2500.
 Along with the ACR, there are 2 states that are also FDA approved accreditation bodies, the states of Texas and Arkansas.
 Breast centers in those 2 states can choose if they want to use the ACR or their own state as their accrediting body.
 All other states in the United States must use the ACR.
 The ACR and 2 state accreditation bodies may have different costs associated with accreditation.
 In addition to ACR accreditation, all mammography breast centers in the United States need to pass an annual MQSA inspection to be certified for the next year.
 There are also costs associated with MQSA inspections that have to be paid.

-Why Mammographers Need Digital Breast Tomosynthesis Training
+Why Radiologists, Technologists and Medical Physicists Need Digital Breast Tomosynthesis Training

-How to get DBT Certified
+How to Get DBT Certified

 Mammographers can obtain their eight hours of DBT training for certification in various ways.
 The four manufacturers have training consultants who can train mammographers on their specific units.